Management Response

 Responsible Deadline Status Comments

 UN Women Cameroon Country Office to conduct a Human Resource (HR) assessment to fill the organigram and to make the necessary recruitment for the increased capacity of the office.
 This assessment will review every project to ensure suitable staffing is placed for each project.
-Cameroon Country Office 2023/12 Overdue-Initiated Discussions on the HR strategy of the UN Women Cameroon Country Office (CO) has been initiated and the regional HR team is expected to support the process.
+Cameroon Country Office 2023/12 Completed The HR assessment for the UN Women Cameroon Country Office (CO) was completed in 1Q of 2023, leading to a new organigramme which includes: • A programme specialist • A monitoring and evaluation officer • A communication and knowledge management officer • A programme coordinator for each programme, and • An assistant for each programme.
+Recruitment for these positions is ongoing.

 Recommendation: RECOMMENDATION 2 SET UP A PROPER M&E SYSTEM FOR TRACKING AND EVALUATING Having an individual data base, and conducting periodic follow up, including analysing progress levels, would inform the programme management with in-depth information of the project impacts in a timely manner.
 It is suggested to build on the recently published UN Women’s tools1 which explain how UN Women and its partners can measure the impact of capacity building investments.
 Conducting capacity assessment for women’s organisations and potentially mapping any other capacity building initiatives by other partners in line with UN Women indicators would maintain a clearer picture of both needs and progress.